 - 1. Talk to your advisor. - 2.
 If your advisor is part of the problem, talk to your area director. - 3.
 If that doesn't create resolution, talk to the Director of Graduate Studies. - 4.
 If the problem is still unresolved, make an appointment to talk to the Chair. - 5.
-If necessary, the issue would be directed to the Division of Graduate Education.
+If necessary, the issue would be directed to the Graduate College.